SiddheshCodeMaster/Simplifying-Data-Science/README.md

 - Simplifying Data Science: Equipping Yourself for the Data Revolution — Essential Tools: Curious about the magic behind extracting insights from Data?
 Dive into the essential tools and technologies used in data science! https://medium.com/@siddhesh.codemaster.github/simplifying-data-science-equipping-yourself-for-the-data-revolution-essential-tools-50f9a059c107

+Stay Tuned, we will navigate through everything, we will take each and evey step together be it a big step or a mere smaller one.